abdulqadirtr/kotlin-signUp-MVVM/README.md

 - MVVM architecture pattern for separation of concerns.
 - Data Binding for declarative UI updates.
 - ViewModel and LiveData for managing and observing data changes.
+- SharedViewModel is used for sharing data to other fragments.

 ## Best Practisces
 The applicatioin follows best practices.
 Here's a summary of the best practices followed in this code: